SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx.md

    * The Terraform script installs the alerts without any scope filters, if you would like to restrict the alerts to specific farms or environments, update the variable `nginx_data_source`.
 Custom filter examples:
    * A specific farm `webserver_farm=nginx.standalone.01`.
    * All farms in an environment `environment=standalone`.
-   * For alerts applicable to all farms that start with `nginx-standalone`, your custom filter would be, `webserver_farm=nginx-standalone*`.
+   * For alerts applicable to all farms that start with `nginx-standalone`, your custom filter would be `webserver_farm=nginx-standalone*`.
    * For alerts applicable to a specific farm within a production environment, your custom filter would be `webserver_system=nginx-1` and `environment=standalone` (This assumes you have set the optional environment tag while configuring collection).
 All monitors are disabled by default on installation, if you would like to enable all the monitors, set the parameter monitors_disabled to false in this file.

   By default, the monitors are configured in a monitor folder called “Nginx”, if you would like to change the name of the folder, update the monitor folder name in “folder” key at `nginx.auto.tfvars` file.